ViaVersion/ViaLegacy/README.md

 The classic MP pass provider is used to get the MP pass (Authentication token) of a player if the server version is <= Classic 0.30.
 This is required for joining classic servers with enabled online mode.
 The implementation of this provider requires the implementer to be able to get the MP pass of a given player.
 The default implementation of this provider simply returns "0" which indicates to the server that the client does not have a valid MP pass.
+For a reference implementation you can take a look at how [ViaProxy](https://github.com/RaphiMC/ViaProxy/blob/main/src/main/java/net/raphimc/viaproxy/protocolhack/providers/ViaProxyClassicMPPassProvider.java) implements it.

 ## Contact
 If you encounter any issues, please report them on the